 The VLOOKUP function has 4 arguments.
-The last item, Sort_order is optional but critical.
+The last item, Is-sorted, is optional but critical.
 This TRUE/FALSE value specifies our matching precision.
-By default, Google will use a TRUE value which means it will match on a close value.
+By default, Google will use a TRUE value that matches a close value.
 That’s probably not a good idea when it comes to politics.

-- On the Voter’s tab, add your Political Party column in column D.
+- On the Voter’s sheet, add your Political Party column in column D.

 - Click cell D2.

 - Start typing =vlookup.
-You may prefer to use the formula bar above the column headings as it has more visible room.
+You may prefer to use the Google Sheets formula bar above the column headings.
+It has a more visible area for typing.

-- After the opening parenthesis, we’ll click cell C2.
-This is our “Search_Criterion”.
+- Click cell C2.
+This is our Search_Criterion.

-- Type a comma to separate our arguments.
+- Type a , to separate our arguments.

 - Click Enter to commit the function.